top of page

 Feb 6

-Build connections with other participants, visit vendor and sponsor booths
+Build connections with other participants, visit vendor and sponsor booths for final conversations and dialogues to move forward with.

 Innovation